 This Beretta U.S.A.
-Corp. manufactured pistol in caliber .22LR or .25 Auto has features rarely found in sporting pistols.
+Corp. manufactured pistol in caliber 32 Auto has features rarely found in sporting pistols.
 It has the strength, precision, sturdiness and safety devices usually characteristic of pistols in larger caliber, weight and dimensions.
-The Italian Beretta's world famous reputation for making the finest products continues to be maintained in manufacturing of the Model 21A in the United States.
+The Italian Beretta's world famous reputation for making the finest products continues to be maintained in the manufacturing of the Model 3032 in the United States.

 Physical strength is not required in loading due to a unique barrel mounting system.
-By finger movement of a lever the barrel is released for direct chamber loading.
+By finger movement of a lever, the barrel is released for direct chamber loading.
 Close the barrel and the pistol is ready to fire, even if the magazine is not in the weapon.
 Insert a loaded magazine and you are ready to fire additional rounds.
 To fire, just disengage the safety and pull the trigger in the double action mode.
 No manual hammer cocking is required.

-The Model 21A has an INERTIA type firing pin which, in addition to the hammer down only, external safety and double action trigger pull, assures the greatest degree of safety if necessary to carry the pistol chamber loaded (NOT RECOMMENDED).
+The Model 3032 has an INERTIA type firing pin which, when used with the hammer down, external safety engaged and with the double action trigger pull, assures the greatest degree of safety if it is necessary to carry the pistol chamber loaded (NOT RECOMMENDED).

-The Model 21A employs a MANUAL THUMB SAFETY.
+The Model 3032 employs a MANUAL THUMB SAFETY.
 The Safety can quickly be engaged to its upward "ON" or downward "OFF" positions by a flick of the thumb.
 When the Safety is "OFF" (down), a Red Warning Dot in the slide lock notch is visible.
-The Safety when "ON" (up) prevents accidental trigger pull and simultaneously by locking the slide prevents slide retraction.
+The Safety, when "ON" (up), prevents trigger pull and locks the slide to prevent slide retraction.
 See paragraph BASIC SAFETY.

-The Frame is machined from a high strength aluminum alloy forging, and its surface is black anodized finished.
+The Frame is machined from a high strength aluminum alloy forging, and its surface is black anodize finished.